a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window for a volume icon.
 Special > Check All Drives.
 Verify that all windows close, and that volume icons are correctly updated.

 * Launch DeskTop.
 Drag a file to a same-volume window so it is moved, not copied.
 Use File > Copy a File... to copy a file.
 Verify that the file is indeed copied, not moved.
-* Configure a system with a RAMCard.
-Launch DeskTop, ensure it copies itself to RAMCard.
-Drag a file to a same-volume window so it is moved.
-Configure a shortcut to copy to RAMCard "at first use".
-Invoke the shortcut.
-Verify that the shortcut's files were indeed copied, not moved.

 * Launch DeskTop.
 Open a window.
 Select a file icon.
 Apple > Control Panels.
 Verify that the previously selected file is no longer selected.

 * Launch DeskTop.
-Configure a shortcut with the target being a directory.
-Open a window.
-Select a file icon.
-Invoke the shortcut.
-Verify that the previously selected file is no longer selected.

-* Configure a system with a RAMCard.
-Launch DeskTop, ensure it copies itself to RAMCard.
-Configure a shortcut with the target in the root of a volume, and to Copy to RAMCard at first use.
-Quit DeskTop.
-Launch Selector.
-Invoke the shortcut.
-Verify that the copy count goes to zero and doesn't blank out.
-* Configure a system with a RAMCard.
-Launch DeskTop, ensure it copies itself to RAMCard.
-Configure a shortcut with the target in a directory, not the root of a volume, and to Copy to RAMCard at first use.
-Quit DeskTop.
-Launch Selector.
-Invoke the shortcut.
-Verify that the copy count goes to zero and doesn't blank out.
-* Configure a system with a RAMCard.
-Launch DeskTop, ensure it copies itself to RAMCard.
-Configure a shortcut set to Copy to RAMCard at first use.
-Invoke the shortcut.
-Verify that it correctly copies to the RAMCard and runs.

-* Launch DeskTop.
 Open a window containing many folders.
 Select up to 7 folders.
 File > Open.
 Verify that as windows continue to open, the originally selected folders don't mispaint on top of them.
 (This will be easier to observe in emulators with acceleration disabled.)

 * Launch DeskTop.
 Open a window containing multiple icons.
 Drag-select several icons.
 Click in the window to clear selection.
 Click on a volume icon.
 Click elsewhere on the desktop.
 Verify the icon isn't mispainted.
 * Launch DeskTop.
 Open a window containing multiple icons.
 Drag-select several icons.
 Click in the window to clear selection.
 Click on a volume icon.
 File > Rename....
 Enter a new valid name, and click OK.
 Verify that no alert is shown.

-* Configure a system with a RAMCard.
-Launch DeskTop, ensure it copies itself to RAMCard.
-Modify a shortcut.
-Verify that no prompt is shown.
-Power cycle and launch DeskTop.
-Verify that the shortcut modifications are present.
-* Configure a system with a RAMCard.
-Launch DeskTop, ensure it copies itself to RAMCard.
-Eject the startup disk.
-Modify a shortcut.
-Verify that a prompt is shown asking about saving the changes.
-Insert the system disk, and click OK.
-Verify that no further prompt is shown.
-Power cycle and launch DeskTop.
-Verify that the shortcut modifications are present.
-* Configure a system with a RAMCard.
-Launch DeskTop, ensure it copies itself to RAMCard.
-Eject the startup disk.
-Modify a shortcut.
-Verify that a prompt is shown asking about saving the changes.
-Click OK.
-Verify that another prompt is shown asking to insert the system disk.
-Insert the system disk, and click OK.
-Verify that no further prompt is shown.
-Power cycle and launch DeskTop.
-Verify that the shortcut modifications are present.

-* Repeat the following cases with the Startup Options and Control Panel DAs, and the Date and Time DA (on a system without a real-time clock):
-  * Configure a system with a RAMCard.
-Launch DeskTop, ensure it copies itself to RAMCard.
-Launch the DA and modify a setting.
-Verify that no prompt is shown.
-Power cycle and launch DeskTop.
-Verify that the modifications are present.
-  * Configure a system with a RAMCard.
-Launch DeskTop, ensure it copies itself to RAMCard.
-Eject the startup disk.
-Launch the DA and Modify a setting.
-Verify that a prompt is shown asking about saving the changes.
-Insert the system disk, and click OK.
-Verify that no further prompt is shown.
-Power cycle and launch DeskTop.
-Verify that the modifications are present.
-  * Configure a system with a RAMCard.
-Launch DeskTop, ensure it copies itself to RAMCard.
-Eject the startup disk.
-Launch the DA and modify a setting.
-Verify that a prompt is shown asking about saving the changes.
-Click OK.
-Verify that another prompt is shown asking to insert the system disk.
-Insert the system disk, and click OK.
-Verify that no further prompt is shown.
-Power cycle and launch DeskTop.
-Verify that the modifications are present.

 * Launch DeskTop.
 Select a volume icon.
 File > Rename....
 Enter the name of another volume.
 Verify that a "That name already exists." alert is shown.
 Click OK.
 Verify that the Rename dialog is still showing.
 * Launch DeskTop.
 Open a window.
 Select a file icon.
 File > Rename....
 Enter the name of file in the same window.
 Verify that a "That name already exists." alert is shown.
 Click OK.
 Verify that the Rename dialog is still showing.
 * Launch DeskTop.
 File > Copy a File....
 Select a file, and click OK.
 Click OK without changing the destination name.
 Verify that an alert is shown.
 Click OK.
 Verify that the Copy a File dialog is still showing.
 * Launch DeskTop.
 File > Copy a File....
 Replace the text of the first field with "ABC".
 Click OK.
 Verify that an alert is shown.
 * Launch DeskTop.
 Open a volume window.
 Open a folder window.
 Select the volume icon and rename it.
 Verify that neither window is closed, and volume window is renamed.

-* Launch DeskTop.
-Select a SYS file.
-Rename it to have a .SYSTEM suffix.
-Verify that it has an application (diamond and hand) icon, without moving.
-* Launch DeskTop.
-Select a SYS file.
-Rename it to not have a .SYSTEM suffix.
-Verify that it has a system (computer) icon, without moving.
-* Launch DeskTop.
-Select a TXT file.
-Rename it to have a .SHK suffix.
-Verify that it has an archive icon, without moving.
-* Launch DeskTop.
-Select a TXT file.
-Rename it to have a .BXY suffix.
-Verify that it has an archive icon, without moving.
-* Launch DeskTop.
-Select a TXT file.
-Rename it to have a .BNY suffix.
-Verify that it has an archive icon, without moving.

 * Launch DeskTop.
 Open a window.
 Create folders A, B and C. Open A, and create a folder X. Open B, and create a folder Y. Drag A and B into C. Double-click on X. Verify it opens.
 Double-click on Y. Verify it opens.
 Open C. Double-click on A. Verify that the existing A window activates.
 Double click on B. Verify that the existing B window activates.